How I Became a Forensic Accountant in South African With Only a Forensic Accounting Degree (No CPA /CA)

 List of Forensic Accounting Firms in South Africa

-The companies listed below are the companies who are into Forensic Accounting in my knowledge, but there might be more of which I might not be aware of.
+The companies listed below are the companies that are into Forensic Accounting in my knowledge, but there might be more of which I might not be aware of.
 So please do your own research as well.

 - Big 4 Accounting Firms